-- Metacomponents: processes used in planning, monitoring, and evaluating the performance of a task.
+Metacomponents: processes used in planning, monitoring, and evaluating the performance of a task.

 Performance components: strategies in executing the task.

 Knowledge acquisition components: processes involved in learning new things.

 Finally, the contextual dimension examines how individuals adapt to, shape, and select the external world around them.